AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/flow.md

 >[!CONTEXTUALHELP]
 >id="cja_workspace_flow_button"
 >title="Flow"
->abstract="Creates a visualization to view the flow of people from one checkpoint to the next."
+>abstract="Create a visualization to view the flow of people from one checkpoint to the next."

 >[!CONTEXTUALHELP]
 >id="cja_workspace_flow_panel"